adaltas/node-masson/core/yum/install.coffee.md

 ## Epel

 Install the Epel repository.
-This is by default activated and the repository is deployed by installing the "epel-release" package.
+This is by default desactivated and the repository is deployed by installing the "epel-release" package.
 It may also be installed from an url by defining the "yum.epel.url" property.
-To disable Epel, simply set the property "yum.epel" to false.
+To activate Epel, simply set the property "yum.epel.enabled" to "true".

       @call
         header: 'Epel'